Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ```

 Note that there are many more parameters that Commit-Boost supports, but they are all omitted and thus will use their default options.
 For a full description of the default options within the config file, go to the [annotated configuration example](../../../../config.example.toml).

+The relays here are placeholder for the sake of the example; for a list of actual relays, visit [the EthStaker relay list](https://github.com/eth-educators/ethstaker-guides/blob/main/MEV-relay-list.md).

 In this scenario there are two folders in the same directory as the configuration file (the working directory): `keys` and `secrets`.
 These correspond to the folders containing the [EIP-2335 keystores](../configuration.md#local-signer) and secrets in Lighthouse format.
 For your own keys, adjust the `format` parameter within the configuration and directory paths accordingly.